 So you’re not ready for camping season to end?
 Here’s a tip: It doesn’t!
 Just because the summer is over doesn’t mean we need to head indoors, when it comes to camping experiences, fall is where it’s at.

-Fall camping is an entirely different (and some would say better) experience from summer camping –no bugs, no smothering humidity, and less crowds.
-Sure it’s a little cooler, but in fall the colourful splendour of the forest is unparalleled by day, while the brilliance of the stars is dazzling by night.
+Fall camping is an entirely different (and some would say better) experience from summer camping.
+Sure it’s a little cooler, but in fall the splendour of the forest is unparalleled by day, while the brilliance of the stars is dazzling by night.

 Cozy up around a campfire while cradling a mug of something warm in your hands; close your eyes and feel the turning of the earth beneath you as you drink in the moment.

 Whether you are looking for a campground with services or a backcountry adventure, let the vibrant forests of Ontario’s Highlands create the colourful backdrop for your getaway with these five fall camping experiences.